ozdaliberkay/weather-app/README.md

 - **React Native:** Framework used for building the mobile app.
 - **Open-Meteo API:** Provides weather data for the application.
+- **OpenCage Geocoding API:** Used for determining city names based on coordinates.
 - **Expo Vector Icons:** Enhances the app's appearance with a variety of icons.
 - **React Native Chart Kit:** Visualizes weather data and forecasts with charts.
 - **Expo Location:** Retrieves the user's current location to provide location-based weather information.